yildirimbk/CG-CGAN-Angle-Generation-and-Channel-Estimation-Framework/README.md

   6. Run [dataset_prep_all_BSs.py](dataset_prep_all_BSs.py) to create custom training, validation, and test datasets (In each row: BS location(x), BS location(y), UE location(x), BS location(y), distance, LoS status, Number of Paths (NoP), and ray tracing outputs)
 ![Dataset structure.](https://github.com/yildirimbk/CG-CGAN-Channel-Estimation-Framework/blob/main/dataset_structure.jpg)

+Note: You may see the distributions of each parameters by using the [see_dataset_distributions_function.m](see_dataset_distributions_function.m) function for training, validation, and test datasets.

 ## Training and Inference of LoS Classifier
 1. Run [no_path_los_nlos_classification.py](no_path_los_nlos_classification.py) to save the KNN model.
 2. For inference, run [no_path_los_nlos_classification_inference.py](no_path_los_nlos_classification_inference.py)